NetClose - Account Grouping Basic Configuration

 Advanced Setup

-These items are for some advanced use case and don't need to be considered for NetClose reconciliations to be useful to you.
-If you've finished your basic setup and want to enhance your product usage, or just want to learn more about the product capabilities, here are some linked articles you can use.
+These items are for some advanced use cases and are not required for setting up NetClose reconciliations.
+If you've finished your basic setup and want to enhance your product usage or just want to learn more about the product capabilities, here are some linked articles you can use.

 Using Child Account Groupings for Multi-Subsidiary Customization